-Relevant and critical issues relating to crime and criminal justice; emphasis on, but not limited to, patterns of violence, organized crime, terrorism, diversity and any other event which emerges as a criminal justice crisis.
-Restricted to Criminal Justice students.
+This course will critically examine controversial issues relating to crime and criminal justice.
+Emphasis will be placed on topics surrounding crime and justice in America including but not limited to victims of crime, law enforcement, prosecution, the judicial system, punishment and corrections, and the juvenile justice system.
+Restricted to Criminal

+Justice students.
 Formerly CJST 150.
-Prereq. - CJST 101, preor coreq. - CJST 125.
+Prereq. - CJST 101 and pre- or coreq. - CJST125.
 Also available through Online Learning.
+Core: CT, D (for Criminal Justice majors only).